zimolzak/psci-resource-proposal/README.md

-% VA PSCI DISCovery Resource Proposal
+% VA PSCI DISCovery Resource Proposal for Safer Dx EnGAGE
 % Roni Matin, Ashley Meyer, Andrew Zimolzak
 % 2022-11-28

 # Objective

-This VA Patient Safety Center of Inquiry (PSCI) focuses on measurement of patient safety.
-Prior work by the Center for Innovations in Quality, Effectiveness and Safety (IQuESt) has been conducted to develop a series of Safer Dx framework-guided rules-based *e-triggers* to facilitate the measurement of diagnostic errors in primary care and emergency department settings.
-These e-triggers enabled the measurement of diagnostic safety issues via electronic health record data.
-The resulting set of Safer Dx e-triggers have undergone extensive testing and refinement.
-This PSCI endeavor aims to implement these e-triggers across VA facilities at a nation level.
-However, VA sites' practices and data may vary so these Safer Dx e-triggers may require customization to optimize their performance and effectiveness when implemented into clinical practice at individual sites.
+This VA Patient Safety Center of Inquiry (PSCI), Houston's Diagnosis Improvement Safety Center (DISCovery), focuses on measurement of diagnostic safety.
+Prior work by our DISCovery team includes development of a series of Safer Dx framework-guided rules-based *e-triggers* that facilitate the measurement of diagnostic errors in primary care and emergency department settings.
+These e-triggers enable the measurement of diagnostic safety issues via electronic health record data.
+The resulting set of Safer Dx e-triggers has undergone extensive testing and refinement.
+However, use at particular VA sites has necessitated extensive implementation help by our study team.
+As such, we now aim to create a guide that will enable implementation of these e-triggers across VA facilities at a national level with very little need for direct facilitation by our study team.
+VA sites' practices and data may vary, so these Safer Dx e-triggers may require customization to optimize their performance and effectiveness when implemented into clinical practice at individual sites.
+The guidance we endeavor to create in the guide (to be named Safer Dx EnGAGE) should allow individual sites to take these contextual factors into account and successfully implement the e-triggers on their own.

 # Audience